Elenkosz/rivus/doc/intro.rst

   Longitude and latitude guidelines.
 Symbols:
   Diamond shapes represent energy sources.
-  The width of the lines represent the amount of built capacity.
+  The width of the lines represents the amount of built capacity.
   Triangles represent energy conversion processes.
 Pointing upwards indicate generation, downwards indicates consumption of that commodity.